Methodology

 Validation and quality assurance of source data

-Key Stage 4 results are made available to schools on results day: in 2022 this was 25 August.
-This data is then passed from the awarding bodies to the department’s contractor who carries out checks on the data (for example checking the validity of Qualification Numbers).
-Depending on the volume and nature of discrepancies, the contractor reports these back to awarding organisations for review.
-Once these checks are completed the data is uploaded onto the contractor’s main database and further checks are carried out.
+Key Stage 4 results are made available to schools on results day: in 2024 this was 22nd August.
+This data is then passed from the awarding bodies to the Department who carries out checks on the data (for example checking the validity of Qualification Numbers).
+Depending on the volume and nature of discrepancies, the Department reports these back to awarding organisations for review.
+Once these checks are completed the data is uploaded onto the Department's main database and further checks are carried out.

-After the contractor has finished processing the data, it is then passed onto the department for use in the statistical release.
-The department has created its own quality assurance framework, this process uses the same raw data received by the contractor and calculates all the variables provided by the contractor.
+After the Department has finished processing the data, it is then passed onto a furhter team in the Department for use in the statistical release.
+The Department has created its own quality assurance framework, this process uses the same raw data received by the Department and recalculates all the variables provided in the final files.
 This process of recalculating all key data and breakdowns can help identify any calculation issues and provides an extra level of reassurance that the data has been processed correctly.

 The schools checking exercise process helps to minimise data errors by giving schools the opportunity to correct any inconsistencies such as matching problems or missing results.